Zurc/lasaldelavida/episodio5-learning.md

 [Denzel Washington's Life Advice Will Change Your Future (MUST WATCH) Motivational Speech 2018 ](https://www.youtube.com/watch?v=M99NCxR0a-Q)

 >  First god, be thankful (say thank you in advance for what is already yours), have goals, apply discipline and consistency.
-Hard work works, aspire to make a difference not a living, every failed experiment is one step closer to success, if you don't fail you're not even trying, to get something you never did you have to do something you never did, what are you going to do with what you have?,
+Hard work works, aspire to make a difference not a living, every failed experiment is one step closer to success, if you don't fail you're not even trying, to get something you never did you have to do something you never did, what are you going to do with what you have?

 ### Sun 22-Jul-2018